AOS

 Dynamic Scheduler

 Efficient scheduling of resources is critical to ensure resources are effectively consumed.
 The AOS Dynamic Scheduler extends the traditional means of scheduling that relies upon compute utilization (CPU/MEM) to make placement decisions.
-It leverages compute, as well as storage and others to drive VM and volume (ABS) placement decisions.
+It leverages compute, as well as storage and other statisctical data to drive VM and volume (ABS) placement decisions.
 This ensures that resources are effectively consumed and end-user performance is optimal.

 Resource scheduling can be broken down into two key areas: